simonbesnard1/gedidb/doc/user/tuning-config.rst

 - **Include new variables** or **exclude unnecessary ones** as data needs change.
 - **Adjust spatial or temporal filters** to refine the region of interest.
-- **Optimize the database schema** to store additional data types or improve query efficiency.

 Customizing the data configuration file
 ---------------------------------------